 - Purpose: The Challenge Cup runs alongside the Inter-Regional Championship and is typically for regional teams that may not have qualified for the main championship.

-- Focus: This competition allows for broader participation, allowing more players to compete at a national event and develop their skills in a competitive environment.
+- Focus: This competition enables broader participation, allowing more players to compete in a national event and develop their skills in a competitive environment.

 - Structure: The format mirrors the championships, with teams competing in multiple rounds to earn points and determine the winner.